White Almond Cake

 - 5 pounds powdered sugar

-- Heat oven to 325 degrees and coat 2 8-inch or 9-inch round cake pans with baking spray.
-Sift together the flours, baking powder and salt.
+- Preheat your oven to 325 degrees.
+Spray two (2) 8-inch or 9-inch round cake pans with nonstick baking spray and set aside.

-- On medium-high speed, cream together the butter, sugar and almond paste in a bowl of a stand mixer until light and airy, about 3 minutes.
-Scrape down the sides of the bowl and add the extracts and egg whites and continue to mix on medium speed, scraping down the sides of the bowl as necessary.
-Continue to mix until fluffy, about 1 minute.
-Add the flour mixture in 3 batches, alternating with 2 batches of the milk, mixing on low speed after each addition.
-Mix each addition just until combined.
-Do not overmix the cake or it will become dry.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat together the butter, sugars and almond paste until light and fluffy, about 3 minutes.
+Scrape down the sides of the mixer bowl as necessary.
+Add the extracts and egg whites and continue to mix on medium speed until fluffy, about 1 minute.
+Add flour mixture in 3 additions alternating with the milk in 2 additions on low speed.
+Mix each addition until just combined.
+Do not over mix.

 - Pour 1 cup water in a 2 cup glass liquid measuring cup.
 Microwave about 5 minutes or until just boiling.
 Mix 1 cup powdered coffee creamer into the hot liquid and stir until combined.

 - You want the icing to completely fill the mixer bowl.
 It should be covering the paddle attachment entirely.
 There should be no air gaps around the sides of the bowl.
-If you frosting makes a sucking sound, you will need to add a few more drops of the hot coffee creamer while scraping down the sides of the bowl.
-The frosting should completely cover the bowl side to side and all the way up the top of the paddle to the springs.
-The icing should be smooth and airless.
-Cool before using.
+If your frosting makes a sucking sound, you will need to add a few more drops of the hot coffee creamer while scraping down the sides of the bowl.
+The frosting should completely cover the bowl side to side and all the way up the top of the paddle to the spring.
+The icing should be smooth.
 Store left over coffee creamer in the refrigerator and heat up before your next use.